Q: What is WMIDMUN?

 Q: What is the dress code for the weekend

 A: Delegates should wear Western Business Attire.
-Female delegates should wear a suit, dress, or skirt that is at least knee-length, a professional-looking top that may be paired with a blazer, and flats, reasonable high heels, or other dress shoes.
-Male delegates should wear a suit that includes a coat and tie, and loafers or other dress shoes.
+Female presenting delegates should wear a suit, dress, or skirt that is at least knee-length, a professional-looking top that may be paired with a blazer, and flats, reasonable high heels, or other dress shoes.
+Male presenting delegates should wear a suit that includes a coat and tie, and loafers or other dress shoes.

 Q: Who can attend WMIDMUN?